haythemd/MechApp/.github/pull_request_template.md

 Fixes # (issue)
 # Checklist:

-- [ ] I have performed a self-review of my code
+- [ ] I have tested my code on simulator and have no bugs.
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have commented my code, particularly in hard-to-understand areas.
-- [ ] I have made corresponding changes to the documentation
+- [ ] I have accomplished all the story AC in linear.
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have no changes in my PR that are unrelated to the story.
-- [ ] New and existing unit tests pass locally with my changes